jeajq/jobtracker/README.md

 - Save and manage interesting job postings within the **Saved Jobs** section.
 - Enjoy a modern, dark-themed interface designed for usability and clarity.

-This project was developed as part of a **UTS Software Development** coursework, serving as a prototype for an application targeted at **students and early-career professionals** who need an easy way to organise and track their job search process.
+This project was developed as part of a **UTS Software Development Studio** coursework, serving as a prototype for an application targeted at **students and early-career professionals** who need an easy way to organise and track their job search process.

 The client’s goal was to create a **centralised job management system** that combines tracking, discovery, and saving of potential opportunities in one place.